mehrdadalmasi2020/knowledge-graph-Ontology-health-medical-history-L/README.md

 - Reads \kg_out_relations/edges_aggregated.csv`.`
 - Constructs per-document texts and fits **BERTopic** to infer topics.
 - Maps relations to topics by document co-occurrence.
-- Optionally **filters low-quality relations** with an Ollama call (same server variables as Cell 1).
+- Applies an additional LLM-based quality filter to relation–topic assignments (using the same Ollama setup as in Cell 1).
 - Exports CSVs and overview images.

 **Outputs (in the working directory):**